neuroscales/nifti-zarr/README.md

 * __OME-NGFF compliant:__ any `nii.zarr` file should be a valid `ome.zarr` file.
 * __OME-NGFF minimal:__ only implements the minimum set of metadata necessary to describe [multi-resolution] neuroimaging data
 * __NIfTI-complicant:__ the binary nifti header should be stored in the [group-level] `.zattrs` object.
-* __NIfTI-priority:__ if metadata conflict across the nifti header and OME attributes, the nifti metadata should take precendence.
+* __NIfTI-priority:__ if metadata conflict across the nifti header and OME attributes, the nifti metadata should take precedence.

 The simplicity of these guiding principles should make the adoption of `nii.zarr` in cloud environments (almost) as straightforward as the adoption of compressed-NIfTI (`.nii.gz`).